New Feature: Screen Recording With System Sounds In Chrome

 When we 1st introduced standards compliant screen capture in the Pipe recorder, capturing system sounds was not supported by Chrome or Firefox.

-However, since the release of Chrome 74 back in April, capturing the system sounds became possible.
-As a result, we've now updated the Pipe HTML5 desktop recorder to support capturing system sounds together with the video of the screen and the input from the microphone.
+However, since the release of Chrome 74 back in April, capturing system and tab sounds became possible.
+As a result, we've now updated the Pipe HTML5 desktop recorder to support capturing system and tab sounds together with the video of the screen and the input from the microphone.

 The feature is only available when embedding a recorder using the Pipe embed code v2.0.
 If you're still using the (rather old) 1.0 code, you'll find the new 2.0 code in your Pipe account area in the Embed section.
 The 2.0 embed code will soon become the default one.